-- 2.5.8 There are currently just over 20,000 units of social housing in Derby, comprising approximately 13,500 units of Council stock and 6,500 units of RSL stock. - 2.5.9 Specialist accommodation such as hostels, refuges and supported accommodation are provided to meet the needs of specific vulnerable groups and are invariably supported by SP funding. - 2.5.10 In addition to physical resources there are a number of agencies and organisations across the statutory and non-statutory sector which provide advice, assistance and other support to homeless households or those at risk of homelessness.
+- 2.5.8 There are currently just over 20,000 units of social housing in Derby, comprising 13,500 units of Council stock and 6,500 units of RSL stock. - 2.5.9 Specialist accommodation such as hostels, refuges and supported accommodation are provided to meet the needs of specific vulnerable groups and are invariably supported by SP funding.